Mathieuherbos/Getflix/README.md

     - arrive at results
       - If video selected
         - arrive at streaming page
-  - If category selected
+  - If category selected from navbar
     - arrive at category / filter page
-      - If filtered
-        - arrive at results
-    - if video selected
+      - If video selected
         - arrive at streaming page
   - If video selected
     - arrive at streaming page
+  - If FAQ selected from footer
+    - arrive at FAQ page
+  - If Terms and Conditions seleccted from footer
+    - arrive at Terms and Conditions page

 ![site-map](readme-img/diagram_sitemap.jpg)